pschatzmann/arduino-audio-tools/README.md

 ```
 cd  ~/Documents/Arduino/libraries
 git clone pschatzmann/arduino-audio-tools.git
 ```

+I recommend to use git because you can easily update to the latest version just by executing the ```git pull``` command in the project folder.

 If you want to use the library in PlatformIO, you can find a [detailed description in the Wiki](https://github.com/pschatzmann/arduino-audio-tools/wiki/Working-with-PlatformIO).